-In spite of this small amount of carbon available in nature, carbon holds an utmost importance in chemistry.
-It’s so important that whole of chemistry is divided into two parts – organic chemistry (chemistry of compounds containing carbon) and inorganic chemistry (chemistry of compounds which doesn’t contain carbon).
+In spite of this small amount of carbon available in nature, carbon holds the utmost importance in chemistry.
+It’s so important that the entire field of chemistry is divided into two parts – organic chemistry (chemistry of compounds containing carbon) and inorganic chemistry (chemistry of compounds which doesn’t contain carbon).
 It’s very surprising but as evident from the name itself, organic chemistry is also chemistry of organic (or living) things and all living or organic things have carbon in them.

 Carbon, just like the other first members of their respective groups, is peculiar from the other members of the group.
 This behaviour is observed in carbon mainly due to it’s:

 - Unavailability of d-orbital’s

 The reasons behind this anomalous behaviour of carbon are as follows: